 São Lourenço Bay (Photo by Randomtrip.
 All rights reserved)

 Fun fact: Did you know that Frank Sinatra’s first two concerts in Europe were on the Azorean islands of Terceira and Santa Maria?
-Yes, Sinatra performed in Santa Maria (one day after performing in Terceira) in June 1945 (the year World War II ended) for the American soldiers who were on the island.
-The performance took place at the Atlántida-Cine, a movie theater at the airport built by the Allied military with a capacity for more than 500 spectators.
-It’s clear to us that he performed in Terceira, due to the American military base there, but why Santa Maria?
-In the context of World War II and negotiations between the US and Portugal (which was “supposedly” neutral in the war, with emphasis on the word “supposedly”), it was decided that Santa Maria had suitable land for building an airstrip, and so it was.
-Incidentally, once the war was over, it became a civilian airport, the first in the archipelago.
-We tell you more interesting facts about this island in this section of the guide.
+That’s right, Sinatra performed in Santa Maria (one day after performing in Terceira) in June 1945 (the year World War II ended) for the American soldiers stationed on the island.
+The performance took place at the Atlântida-Cine, a movie theater at the airport built by the Allied military with a capacity for over 500 spectators.
+That he performed in Terceira is clear to us, given the U.S. Lajes Military Base, but why Santa Maria?
+In the context of World War II and negotiations between the U.S. and Portugal (which was “supposedly” neutral in the war—note the quotation marks around “supposedly”)—it was decided that Santa Maria had ideal terrain for building an airstrip, and so it was.
+By the way, once the war ended, it became a civilian airport—the first in the archipelago.
+We’ll share more interesting facts about this island in this section of the guide

-Randomtrip touring Sete Cidades on our last trip to the island in 2025.
+Randomtrip touring Sete Cidades, on our last trip to the island in 2025.
 (Photo by Randomtrip.
-All rights reserved )
+All rights reserved)

 All photos and contents are copyrighted by Randomtrip (except those that clearly state their source) and all rights are reserved.